Cuppixx/RidiculousCodingCuppixxVersion/README.md

 ### What I changed
 - **Added an extensive settings window**
 - The progress bar now includes different "ranks" to climb
+- You can collect additional XP by typing specific keywords (such as: var, func, return, class, ...)
+- With each level, you can spend a skill point to help you advance faster (WIP)
 - You can choose between the original beeping sound and my typewriter sound
 - Adjusted char / blip / newline effects
 - Adjusted overall visuals
 - Fireworks use a colored xp-image instead of colored pixels
 - Chars emited upon destruction are red / yellow instead of rainbow colored by default
-- Added additional color customization with VFX-Color-Themes (Still WIP)
+- Added additional color customization with VFX-Color-Themes (WIP)
-- Chars when typing get a small randomized rotation
+- Chars when typing get a small randomized rotation by default
 - Less overhead in code
 - Saving now utilizes godots resources instead of .ini files
 - Code is more alligned with (godot) writing conventions